Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Drew shrugged.
 "A-shift was asleep, B-shift were busy, and most of C-shift were watching the season finale of *Four Branches,"*  he said.
 "What were *you* doing halfway through B-shift that day?"

-"Uh…I think I was reviewing the proposal for expanding the habitation levels and adding a creche," Adele frowned. "...Or the monthly shareholder report.
+"Uh...
+I think I was reviewing the proposal for expanding the habitation levels and adding a creche," Adele frowned. "...Or the monthly shareholder report.
 One of the two."

 "Right.
 You weren’t watching the clock, at least.
 You were working.
 And you don’t work to the clock anyway, do you?"